 David Hartman (1931-2013)

 SHI Founder David Hartman passed away in February, 2013.
-View a memorial page of articles and essays about Rabbi David Hartman.
+View a special section of the Institute website about Rabbi David Hartman.

 Shalom Hartman Institute

 Click here to email Shalom Hartman Institute in Jerusalem.
 Directions to the Institute's Jerusalem campus are available here.

 New York, NY 10119

 T: 212 268 0300

 Click here to email SHI North America directly.

 Canadian Friends of Shalom Hartman Institute

 Israel-based activity is carried out by the Shalom Hartman Institute community interest company.
 North America-based activity is carried out by the independent Shalom Hartman Institute of North America legal and financial entity.